 Prerequisite(s): ISAP 1002 or permission of the Institute.
-Lecture and seminar three hours per week.
+Lecture three hours per week, workshop two hours per week.

 Research Principles for Interdisciplinary Science

 Exploring how research is conducted.
 Topics include publicly available databases, the role of communication in research, stakeholders and participants, and the process of identifying knowledge gaps and developing research questions.